xvitaly/srcrepair/docs/help/source/getting-started.rst

   5. checking for installed supported games;
   6. creating user-friendly GUI.

-If program cannot find Steam installation directory path in registry (only on Microsoft Windows platform) or in known common locations, the **Find Steam directory** dialog will be shown (only once).
+If program cannot find Steam installation directory path in registry (only on Microsoft Windows platform) or in known common locations, the **Find Steam directory** dialog will appear (but only once).

 .. index:: getting started, working with application, using application
 .. _gs-useapp: